Bison Meat

 General Information:

-Why Choose Bison: It tastes better than most meat and is richer in flavor.
-Bison meat is healthier, more lean, lower in fat, and a nutrient rich red meat alternative.
-The only meat endorsed by the American Heart Institute as Heart Healthy.
+Why Choose Bison?
+It tastes better than most meat and is richer in flavor.
+Bison meat is healthy, lean, low in fat, and a nutrient-rich red meat.
+It is the only meat endorsed by the American Heart Institute as Heart Healthy.
 Holistically raised.
-Grass fed and finished.
+Grass-fed and finished.
 No Antibiotics or Growth Hormones.

 Estimated Amount of Meat from Each Cut of a Whole Animal: